Unrepl/unrepl/README.md

 A sideloading session is a very simple edn-protocol.

-It starts by `[:unrepl.jvm/sideloader]` preamble and a then a serie of request/responses initiatted by the server: the client waits for messages `[:find-resource "resource/name"]` or `[:find-class "some.class.name"]` and replies either `nil` or a base64-encoded string representation of the file.
+It's a sequence of request/responses initiated by the server: the client waits for messages `[:resource "resource/name"]` or `[:class "some.class.name"]` and replies either `nil` or a base64-encoded string representation of the file.

 The only way to terminate a sideloading session is to close the connection.